 Pet Care Provider & Training Assistant

-Jillian has always had a passion for helping animals.
+Jillian joined our team in 2019.
+She has always had a passion for helping animals.
 For the longest time Jillian did not know what dream she wanted to pursue.
 Growing up she switched from wanting to be a veterinarian to a marine biologist but nothing really stuck.
 After graduating high school, Jillian went to UMass Dartmouth with the hope of becoming a marine biologist.

 Jillian has had animal care experience from rehabilitating seals and sea turtles at the National Marine Life Center, to working with a plethora of animals at the Marine Biological Laboratory in Woods Hole, to moving to Florida for an internship with Mote’s Marine Mammal and Sea Turtle Stranding Investigation Program.